zubekj/mlppi/README.md

 ## Requirements ##

-Experimental pipeline is implemented in Python.
+Experimental pipeline is implemented in Python 2.

 External software:
 * DSSP

+Binary DSSP packages can be downloaded from *ftp://ftp.cmbi.ru.nl/pub/software/dssp/* and placed in any directory listed in the *PATH* variable of the environment.

-Python packages:
+Python 2 packages:
 * prody
 * ruffus
 * pandas